Tabular Data: Is Deep Learning all you need?: Related Work

 \section{Related Work}

-Given the prevalence of tabular data in numerous areas, including healthcare, finance, psychology, and anomaly detection, as highlighted in various studies~\cite{Johnson2016MIMICIIIAF, pmlr-v136-ulmer20a, psychologyDL, anomalySurvey, 10.5555/3172077.3172127, Nureni_Adekola_2022}, there has been significant research dedicated to developing algorithms that effectively address the challenges inherent in this domain.
+Given the prevalence of tabular data in numerous areas, including healthcare, finance, psychology, and anomaly detection, as highlighted in various studies~\citep{anomalySurvey, Johnson2016MIMICIIIAF, 10.5555/3172077.3172127, pmlr-v136-ulmer20a, psychologyDL, nureni2022loan, pmlr-v235-van-breugel24a}, there has been significant research dedicated to developing algorithms that effectively address the challenges inherent in these domains.